iot-home-control/system-backend/README.md

 The timer is added with `timer.add_timer()`.
 We put this function call in a function named `init_timers()`.
 This ensures that the timer will be called by system backend.
+To make sure we can add it as the timer function in the next step we'll also need to add the `@timer.timer` decorator to the function as well.

 ```python
 def init_timers():